Georgetown Fall PF Online PF and LD

 Tricks – 4

-Please, please, please do impact calc.
+Please, please, please do impact calc and link comparison.

 The more I judge LD the more I realize how much I like FW debates.
 I think FW is a very important tool for you to win your impacts.
 For me to evaluate your offense you need to be winning some level of the framing debate.
 I think a lot of debaters forget this then get mad when I don’t vote for them.